AntonOellerer/risk_crusher/README.md

 Leeroy is only inteded to play 1 vs 1 risk games, so do not expect good results when employing it with more than two players.

+This README contains a brief overview of the core parts of Leeroy Jenkins, for more technical details please check out the javadoc comments in the code, and for more insights into the project please read `docs/in-depth.md`.

 ## The agents

 This repository contains three separate agents, each extending the one before it.